How to become a Forensic Psychologist

 These advanced degrees qualify professionals to work in either a civil or legal capacity to understand criminal behavior or assist law enforcement.

 Let’s take a look at what psychologists do, the steps to becoming one, and the different degrees a prospective forensic psychologist will need to earn.
 We’ll also break down the forensic psychologist job outlook.

 What does a Forensic Psychologist do ?

-They help to facilitate the legal process by providing psychology expertise to various individuals in the legal system.
+- Help facilitate the legal process by providing psychology expertise to various individuals in the legal system

-Directs and deal with child custody, violence risk assessment, and civil law.
+- Direct and deal with child custody, violence risk assessment, and civil law

 Steps for becoming a Forensic Psychologist